esanchezm/SysadminInterviewTechTasks/README.md

 _Please refrain from inspecting the chef cookbooks to find how the machine was broken until after you have attempted the solutions.
 You'll only be cheating yourself._

 1. Either detail your steps in a **STEPS.md** file, or using custom scripts or config management tools write the corrective measures needed for each problem
-2. Commit this new markdown file/script(s)/config management configs and open a PR with these files
+2. Commit this new markdown file/script(s)/config management configs, and email us a link to it.
+Please **don't** open a pull request with your solutions, so that others cannot use it for reference later on

 ###Problems to fix